sathira10/oop-exam/part1_dotnet_framework/readme.md

 * **Framework Class Library (FCL)** - It is a common library to all .NET languages with some basic functions. e.g.- `Console.WriteLine` is included in FCL

 ## C# Program Structure
+The `Main` method is the entry point for the compiler

 ```c#
 class Program